My Research

 PhD Research

-I am currently studying for a PhD at the Jodrell Bank Center for Astrophysics, part of the University of Manchester.
+I am currently studying for a PhD at the Jodrell Bank Centre for Astrophysics, part of the University of Manchester.
 My supervisors are Professor Christopher Conselice and Dr. Nathan Adams.
 My research involves using the James Webb Space Telescope to study galaxies in the early universe.
-I am particurally interested in the growth of stellar mass in the first galaxies.
+I am particularly interested in the growth of stellar mass in the first galaxies.

 Master’s Research